apache/trafficserver/doc/admin-guide/configuration/session-protocol.en.rst

 Each proxy port can be configured in :ts:cv:`proxy.config.http.server_ports` to support a subset of these session protocols.
-For TLS enabled connections this configuration controls which protocols are offered by NPN.
+For TLS enabled connections this configuration controls which protocols are offered by ALPN and NPN.
 Protocol sniffing is use for non-TLS proxy ports to determine which protocol is being used by the client.
 If the detected protocol is not supported for that proxy port the connection is dropped.

+Support for NPN is deprecated, and it will be removed on a future release.